telerik/ajax-docs/api/server/Telerik.Web.UI/RadMenuItemGroupSettings.md

                     To customize the horizontal offset use the OffsetX property.

-###  Width `Unit`

-Gets or sets a value indicating the width of child menu items (the whole item
-            group).

-#### Remarks
-If the total width of menu items exceeds the Width property
-            scrolling will be applied.

-###  Height `Unit`

-Gets or sets a value indicating the height of child menu items (the whole item
-            group).

-#### Remarks
-If the total height of menu items exceeds the Height property
-            scrolling will be applied.

 ###  RepeatColumns `Int32`

 Gets or sets the number of columns to display in this item group.